spacetelescope/jwst/docs/jwst/jump/arguments.rst

 * ``--minimum_sigclip_groups``: The minimum number of groups to switch the jump detection to use sigma clipping

-* ``--only_use_ints``: If true the sigma clipping is applied only for a given group across all ints.
-If not, all groups from all ints are used for the sigma clipping.
+* ``--only_use_ints``: If `True` the sigma clipping is applied only for a given group across all integrations.
+If not, all groups from all integrations are used for the sigma clipping.